adamchain/autoscribe/README.md

 # AutoScribe Documentation Generator

-AutoScribe is an AI-powered documentation generator that automatically creates comprehensive JSDoc/TSDoc comments for your JavaScript and TypeScript code using GPT 4.o.
+AutoScribe is a documentation generator that automatically creates comprehensive JSDoc/TSDoc comments for your JavaScript and TypeScript code using GPT 4.o.

 ## Features